rust-lang/rust-forge/src/libs/maintaining-std.md

 We try to avoid leaning on specialization too heavily, limiting its use to optimizing specific implementations.
 These specialized optimizations use a private trait to find the correct implementation, rather than specializing the public method itself.
 Any use of specialization that changes how methods are dispatched for external callers should be carefully considered.

+### Are there public enums?

+Public enums should have a `#[non_exhaustive]` attribute if there's any possibility of new variants being introduced, so that they can be added without causing breakage.

 ### Does this change drop order?

 Changes to collection internals may affect the order their items are dropped in.
 This has been accepted in the past, but should be noted.